caraweisman/abSENSE/README.md

 __--predall__: Default is False.
 When True, Causes abSENSE to calculate the probability of homologs being undetected, the expected bitscores, and 99\% confidence intervals not only in species in which homologs were actually undetected, but also for species in which homologs have been found.
 This is obviously not the main use case, and is especially uninformative when those homologs and their bitscores have been used in the prediction itself (see below).
 May potentially be useful to see if a homolog in one species, although detected, seems to be behaving anomalously compared to those in other species (eg due to rate acceleration).

 __--includeonly__: Allows you to restrict the species whose bitscores are used in predicting bitscores in other species.
-Mainly useful to do control-type analyses, such as Figure 5 in (PAPER CITATION), to show that predictions made from only a subset of the data are nonetheless reliable.
+Mainly useful to do control-type analyses, such as Figure 5 in Weisman et al 2020, to show that predictions made from only a subset of the data are nonetheless reliable.
 If not specified, abSENSE uses all available bitscores in the prediction.

-For example, to run an analysis on all S. cerevisiae proteins in the selected fungal species in which the lengths of each S. cerevisiae protein and the sizes of each species' search database (their annotated proteomes as indicated in the supplement of PAPER CITATION) are specified:
+For example, to run an analysis on all S. cerevisiae proteins in the selected fungal species in which the lengths of each S. cerevisiae protein and the sizes of each species' search database (their annotated proteomes as indicated in the supplement of Weisman et al 2020) are specified:

 __python Run_abSENSE.py --distfile Fungi\_Data/Fungi\_Distances --scorefile Fungi\_Data/Fungi\_Bitscores --genelenfile Fungi_Data/S\_cer\_Protein\_Lengths --dblenfile Fungi\_Data/Fungi\_Database\_Lengths__